Hero Worship (Star Trek: The Next Generation)

 "Hero Worship" is the 111th episode of the syndicated American science fiction television series Star Trek: The Next Generation.
-This is the 11th episode of the fifth season, directed by series' castmember Patrick Stewart (Captain Jean-Luc Picard).
-Star Trek creator Gene Roddenberry died during the filming of this episode.
+This is the 11th episode of the fifth season, directed by series castmember Patrick Stewart (Captain Jean-Luc Picard).
+Star Trek creator Gene Roddenberry – by this time no longer involved in production – died during the filming of this episode.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Data rescues an orphaned boy from a damaged ship.
-As a way to repress his own pain, the boy begins to mimic Data's personality.
+As a way to repress his own pain, the boy begins to mimic Data's emotionless personality.

 Writing

 This episode was written by Hilary J. Bader; Bader began as TNG season 3 writing intern, and would also write for "The Loss" and "Dark Page" (3 total for TNG).
 Bader went on to write for many children's cartoon shows and comic books.

 The teleplay was written by Joe Menosky.